Icefirez1/COMP560_Final_Project/README.md

 4. Run `model_training.ipynb` to reproduce model training and evaluation results.
 5. Execute `mainapp.py` to launch the streamlit application using the trained model.

-## Machine Learning Content Utilize
+## Machine Learning Content Utilized
 We utilize various classifier algorithms to explore which kind of model works best for this kind of data.
 The models we use are as follows:
 - Logistic Regression
 - Ridge Classification with Cross Validated Parameters (sklearn's Ridge Regression for Classification)